ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_introduction.md

 # Introduction

-Welcome to the Dwolla [Access API](https://www.dwolla.com/products/transfer) documentation.
+Welcome to the Dwolla [Transfer](https://www.dwolla.com/products/transfer) documentation.
 Connect your software to the banking infrastructure.
-The Access API is [white label](https://www.dwolla.com/white-label) by design, however some co-branded experiences and capabilities have been and will continue to be migrated from the legacy [API v1](https://docs.dwolla.com/) (no longer supported).
-For more information on transitioning v1 to the Access API, see our [migration guide](https://developers.dwolla.com/guides/migrate-to-v2/).
+Transfer is for customers building applications where the end user interacts with the Dwolla branded interface.
+Transfer integrations leverage [OAuth](https://developers.dwolla.com/guides/auth/authorization-code-flow.html) to facilitate user on-boarding and Dwolla account authorization.
+Transfer does not require a contract and offers a quick way to get started with sending or receiving funds utilizing pay as you go ACH transfers.
+Upgrades to additional features like Next Day ACH, increased transaction limits, and priority support are available.
+Platforms requiring full customization of the payments experience should [contact Sales](http://dwolla.com/contact) to learn more about our [Access API](https://www.dwolla.com/products/access-api).

 ## Making requests